Leo Makkonen

-Archbishop Leo (born 4 June 1948, Pielavesi, Finland) is a former prelate of the Orthodox Church of Finland as Archbishop of Helsinki and All Finland.
+Archbishop Leo (born 4 June 1948) is a former prelate of the Orthodox Church of Finland as Archbishop of Helsinki and All Finland.

 Background and career

 He was born in Pielavesi in eastern Finland on 4 June 1948.
 After completing studies in 1972 at the Kuopio seminary, he was ordained to the deaconate on 20 July 1973 and to the priesthood two days later.

 He was consecrated Bishop of Joensuu on 25 February 1979, then served as Metropolitan of Oulu from 1980–1996.
 From 1996–2001 he served as Metropolitan of Helsinki, before taking up his post as Archbishop of Karelia; he was enthroned on 27 October 2001.

 From 1979–1993 he served as chair of the Fellowship of Saints Sergius and Herman.

 Makkonen retired in November 2024 after the election of his successor Archbishop Elia (Wallgrén).

 Private life

 Archbishop Leo is a widower.
 He has one daughter, and two grandchildren.

 On his 60th birthday, Leo consecrated an eukterion in his hometown of Pielavesi.
 Building one had been a long-time dream of his.